itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 **Priority**: High (needed for tensor API transition)

 **Implementation Notes**:
-- Follow pattern from `ElemSquare`, `ElemSqrt`, etc.
+- ✅ **IMPLEMENTED**: These operations now use `generics.ElemApplyUnaryStrided[float32]` with appropriate math functions
-- Use `math32` package for trigonometric functions
+- Use `math32` package for trigonometric functions (passed as operation function to generics)
-- Support stride-based access for non-contiguous tensors
+- Support stride-based access for non-contiguous tensors (handled by generics)
+- Generic implementation is more efficient than manual loop implementation

 **Proposed Signatures**:
 ```go